docker/docs/content/guides/docker-concepts/the-basics/what-is-a-registry.md

 ### Sign up for a free Docker account

-1. If you have not done so, [create a Docker account](https://hub.docker.com/signup).
+1. If you haven't created one yet, head over to the [Docker Hub](https://hub.docker.com) page to sign up for a new Docker account.

     ![Screenshot of the official Docker Hub page showing the Sign up page](images/dockerhub-signup.webp?border)